cmrRose/talks/README.md

 slides and other materials related to talks that I have given:

+### "Quad-G: a tool for georeferencing quadrangle images, and GeMS resources available from the Wisconsin Survey"
+Digital Mapping Techniques (DMT) Lite

+Dec 2021 | Virtual

+slides:

+script:

+---

 ### "Moving Maps to GeMS, part 2"
 Digital Mapping Techniques (DMT) Conference